LLaRA: Large Language-Recommendation Assistant: Experiments and Results

 \subsection{Performance Comparison (\textbf{RQ1})}

-In this section, we compare the performance of LLaRA, against both traditional and LLM-based baselines.
-We provide a comprehensive evaluation, taking into account metrics of both HitRatio@1 and valid ratio on MovieLens and Steam datasets, to showcase the effectiveness and robustness of LLaRA.
+In this section, we compare LLaRA against both traditional and LLM-based baselines, taking into account metrics of both HitRatio@1 and valid ratio on MovieLens, Steam, and LastFM datasets, to showcase the effectiveness and robustness of LLaRA.